Accelerating the Search for Superconductors Using Machine Learning: Methodology

 \item \textbf{Database Comparison}: Comparison of the cleaned versions of \textit{SuperCon - Ver.220808} and \textit{SuperCon - Ver.240322}, shows that all 12,950 compounds in \textit{SuperCon - Ver.220808} are present in \textit{SuperCon - Ver.240322}.
-Similarly, on comparing \textit{SuperCon-Stanev} with that of \textit{SuperCon - Ver.240322}, 11,930 compounds in \textit{SuperCon-Stanev} have critical temperature reported in both the database, while the remaining 3,916 compounds in \textit{SuperCon-Stanev} have reported critical temperature of 0 K, but are absent in the latest database.
+Similarly, on comparing \textit{SuperCon-Stanev} with that of \textit{SuperCon - Ver.240322}, 11,930 compounds in \textit{SuperCon-Stanev} have critical temperature reported in both the databases.
+The remaining 3,916 compounds have reported critical temperature of 0 K, but are absent in the latest version of the database.
 Manual search of these compounds shows that some are superconductors, while others are not.
 It seems that the database of Stanev et al. \cite{Stanev2018} has imputed the missing data, which is not a good approach for ML model, which would learn from wrong data.
 Hence, we do manual search of such compounds and update their data back to the database as explained in the next step.

 \item \textbf{Manual Addition}: We manually checked the cited journals for the 3,916 compounds with reported critical temperature of 0 K. A compound is added back to the database only if the source explicitly confirms its superconducting nature or lack thereof. \begin{itemize} \item Many compounds exhibit superconductivity alongside magnetic ordering, charge density waves, or spin density waves.
 We retain a compound in the database only if it is observed to exhibit superconductivity or no superconductivity. \\ E.g, $\textnormal{LaFeAs}_{0.3}\text{P}_{0.7}\text{O}$ \cite{Lai2014}, the phase diagram reported in the cited paper identifies it as an antiferromagnet without superconductivity, We thus update its \( T_{\textnormal{c}} \) as 0 K. \item As absolute zero is unattainable, some research articles report that a compound might be superconducting below the lowest attainable temperature of the apparatus.
 If such lower limit is 0.1 K or lower, we approximate its \( T_{\textnormal{c}} \) as 0 K. \item Many published works do not report numerical value of \( T_{\textnormal{c}} \) for a given composition but provide magnetization, resistivity, specific heat studies, or phase diagrams plots.
 We manually analyzed over 150 images and interpolated critical temperature from these graphs.
 In cases where multiple studies report different \( T_{\textnormal{c}} \) values for the same compound, we recorded their average. \\ By following this criterion, we were able to add 1,337 of the 3,916 compounds back into the database.